 Methods to Improve the Bottom Line

-- Increasing the Top-line (Revenue) and at the same time managing the cost and expenses at minimal.
-It will give a significant impact on bottom-line growth.
+- Increasing the Top-line (Revenue) and, at the same time, managing the cost and expenses at minimal.
+It will have a significant impact on bottom-line growth.

-- Have a proper strategy and be customer-focused.
+- Have a proper strategy and be keep up the customer-focus.

-- Return on investment needs to be monitored on all the expenditures.
+- The monitoring of Return on investment on all the expenditures;

-- Direct cost needs to be monitored constantly and an efficient Supply chain team needs to be in place.
+- Continuously monitor Direct cost.
+An efficient Supply chain team needs to be in place.

-- Product pricing needs to be constantly monitored and it should be competitive and fixed according to market conditions.
+- Continuously monitor Product pricing.
+It should be competitive and fix it according to market conditions.

 - Try to reduce the interest expenses by obtaining credit at effective interest rates.